cartesi/docs/cartesi-rollups/build-dapps/run-dapp.md

 :::note
-You can inspect the [full code of the Echo Python DApp](https://github.com/cartesi/rollups-examples/blob/main/echo-python/echo.py) in Cartesi's public Github repository.
+You can inspect the [full code of the Echo Python dApp](https://github.com/cartesi/rollups-examples/blob/main/echo-python/echo.py) in Cartesi's public Github repository.
 :::

 ## Overview

-The Echo-Python DApp simply copies (or "echoes") each input received as a corresponding output [notice](../components.md#notices).
-The DApp's back-end is written in *Python*, and its front-end is a [simple console application](https://github.com/cartesi/rollups-examples/tree/main/frontend-console) written in *Typescript* that can be executed from a terminal.
+The Echo-Python dApp simply copies (or "echoes") each input received as a corresponding output [notice](../components.md#notices).
+The dApp's back-end is written in *Python*, and its front-end is a [simple console application](https://github.com/cartesi/rollups-examples/tree/main/frontend-console) written in *Typescript* that can be executed from a terminal.

 The **Quick Start** guide consists of 5 main steps:
 1. [Installing](#installing)